 Nathaniel A. Davis is one of our trustees and serves as chairman of our compensation committee.
 Mr. Davis has served as managing director of RANDD Advisory Group, a business consulting group that advises venture capital, media, and technology firms and provides due diligence, business process improvement, sales process improvement, management development and business plan development services since 2003.
 From 2006 through 2008, Mr. Davis served as chief executive officer and president of XM Satellite Radio, a leading broadcaster of satellite radio.
 He also was a member of the XM Satellite Radio board of directors from 1999 until 2008.
 Mr. Davis served as executive in residence of Columbia Capital, a venture capital franchise, from 2003 until 2006.
 From 2000 to 2003, Mr. Davis was President, Chief Operating Officer and a member of the board of directors of XO Communications, a telecommunications service provider.
 XO Communications filed for Chapter 11 bankruptcy in June 2002 and emerged from bankruptcy in 2003.
-Prior to this, Mr. Davis served as executive vice president, network and technical service of Nextel Communications; as chief financial officer of MCI Telecommunications U.S.; and as president and chief operating officer of MCI Metro.
-Mr. Davis currently is a director of K12 Inc. (NYSE: LRN), an online educational services provider and Earthlink Communications, Inc. (NASDAQ: ELNK), an Internet service provider.
+Prior to this, Mr. Davis served as executive vice president, network and technical service of Nextel Communications; as chief financial officer of MCI Telecommunications, Inc. (NASDAQ: ELNK), an Internet service provider.
 He previously was a board member of Charter Communications, a cable television operator.
 Mr. Davis received a Bachelor of Science degree in Engineering from the Stevens Institute of Technology, a Master of Science degree in Computer Science from the University of Pennsylvania and a Master of Business Administration degree from the Wharton School of Business, University of Pennsylvania.